nikitaBor/shell-out/README.md

 	Being able to handle '&' token (partially works but with bug)

 Bugs:
-	If a program is called with the '&' token, shell-out will continue running fine with this program in the background until the program is closed.
+	*If a program is called with the '&' token, shell-out will continue running fine with this program in the background until the program is closed.
 After the program in the background stops running, shell-out will no longer wait for any commands to finish running (asking for further user input before other programs ran)
+	* Has problems with executing some | commands (cat | ls will execute both cat and ls) particularly when the right arguments do not take in input(like ls).

 Files & Function Headers: